Whirling injections, surjections, and other functions between finite sets: Whirling on m -injections and m -surjections between finite sets

 \subsection{Consequences of the homomesy}

 Let $\calf$ be either $\inj_m(n,k)$ or $\sur_1(n,k)$.
-Then given any $j\in[k]$, $\eta_j(f)$ is always an integer.
-Thus, Theorem~\ref{thm:whirlmesy} leads to a corollary about orbit sizes for the case when the average value of $\eta_j$ across every orbit is not an integer.
+Then given any $j\in[k]$, the number $\eta_j(f)$ of times $j$ appears as an output of the function $f$ is always an integer.
+However, the average value of $\eta_j$ across every orbit is not always an integer, which implies a common divisor among all of the orbit sizes.

 \begin{cor} Suppose $\calf$ is either $\inj_m(n,k)$ or $\sur_1(n,k)$.
 The size of any $\bfw$-orbit of $\calf$ is a multiple of $\frac{k}{\gcd(n,k)}$. \end{cor}